RiiConnect24/Wii-Guide/_pages/en_US/get-started.md

 {: .notice--info}

 {% capture notice-1 %}
 This guide is for the original Wii only, with the latest firmware (4.3).
-Do not use this on a Wii U (vWii)!

 - Follow [this tutorial](https://wiiuguide.xyz/#/vwii/) if you'd like to install The Homebrew Channel on a vWii (the Wii mode of your Wii U).
 - Follow [the bluebomb tutorial](https://forum.wii-homebrew.com/index.php/Thread/59342-Installing-Homebrew-on-the-Wii-Mini/) for modding your Wii Mini (requires messing with Bluetooth and Linux).